-Metadata Committee Charter (2024)
+Metadata Committee Charter (2025)

 Defining Metadata: What it is and why it matters

-Metadata is the information used by publishers to communicate to the global supply chain about a book (in any format) and book-related items.
-Its audiences include printers, distributors, retailers, educational institutions, libraries, and consumers.
-Used across all segments of the supply chain, metadata provides the bibliographic, marketing, and commercial guidance that enables publishers to manufacture and sell their books.
+Metadata is used by printers, distributors, retailers, educational institutions, libraries, and consumers.
+Across all segments of the supply chain, metadata provides the bibliographic, marketing, and commercial guidance that enables publishers to create and booksellers to sell their books.

 Bibliographic metadata builds on multiple standards, such as identifiers or subject classifications. as well as data fields specific to a certain title, author, series, or purpose, like physical specifications for printers.
 Marketing metadata includes promotional copy, territory, rights, and other fields that define the audience the book is intended to reach.
-Commercial metadata provides the price, discounts, and other terms relevant to selling a book.
+Commercial metadata provides the distribution arrangements, price, discounts, and other terms relevant to selling a book.
 All three areas are critical components of how a book is discovered and purchased.

 Metadata is broader than BISAC, leading people to a book (discovery), informing the decision to purchase (conversion), and making the global supply chain more efficient.
 This committee helps shape and communicate metadata standards such as ONIX 3, Thema, ISBN and ISNI.
 A separate committee maintains and updates the BISAC Subject Codes list.